BrenBronze/brenbronze-MC-Project-Issues/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for a project
+about: Suggest a new feature for a project
 title: ''
 labels: ''
 assignees: ''